 INCI: Lavendula Angustfolia (Lavender) Oil

 This is the volatile oil created by steam distillation of the flowers.
 It is a clear mobile oil and the most concentrated form of lavender extracts for cosmetic use, so it is the most effective way to bring the benefits of lavender to your formulas.
 It is oil-soluble, which means that you’ll have to use a solubiliser if you want to add it to a water-based product (an alternative to scent your product, if water-containing, is to opt for lavender hydrosol).
 We typically keep essential oils at 1% or under in a formula, but you need to calculate the total allergen load of all essential oils you use in a formulation to determine safe usage levels.
-These posts offer some background to using essential oils and CO2 extracts:
+These posts offer some background on using essential oils and CO2 extracts:

 Why you should never measure essential oils in drops